yuvrajsingh2304/youwe/SDTexperience.md

 The pressure itself made us learn at a much faster pase.
 Undoubtedly, being a non-IT or non-CSE faculty, learning these things have made me feel like **There is a magic in our fingers**. ✨✨

 As a result of which, I have become addicted to exploring GitHub for things and managing my documents like I always wanted to.
+Learning together with a great team was an amazing expereince. ✨✨

 *Thank you* would be a small word to acknowledge you "[Dr Rai](https://github.com/hsrai)" for giving this great opportunity to learn and teach this powerful tool.